Last updated: 5/06/2021

 Does Warm Weather Bring More Flies in Maryland?

-With warmer weather on its way, it's important to make sure that you do not give flies the opportunity to reproduce in your home.
-All it takes is a short warm spell of temperatures of about 60 degrees, and flies will re-start their life cycle.
-If the weather stays warm, then the female will begin laying eggs in the quantity of 75-100 eggs every 3-4 days.
+With warmer weather on its way, it’s essential to make sure that you do not allow flies to reproduce in your home.
+It takes a short warm spell of temperatures of about 60 degrees, and flies will re-start their life cycle.
+If the weather stays warm, the female will begin laying eggs in the quantity of 75-100 eggs every 3-4 days.
 Eggs are deposited on warm moist food sources, including fecal matter, garbage, and food.
 Warm weather can certainly lead to more horse flies and house flies in your home.

-If your fly problem becomes bigger than you can handle, let B.O.G.
+If your fly problem becomes more significant than you can handle, let B.O.G.
 Pest Control solve it!
-Give us a call today at 410-376-5312!
+Give us a call today at 703-666-3801!